 - Try and imbed new habits within existing routines but not at the start of them.

 - Traditional thinking was that our willpower (which is important in habits) would deplete or run out as the day/challenges went on.
-This theory has experienced some debunking, which leaves big gaps in the understanding of habits for me.
+This theory has experienced some debunking, which leaves big gaps in the understanding of habits.

 - Proactivity helps, but that might be difficult to learn.